Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Experiments

 \subsection{Evaluations on real-world visual tasks}

-We pretrain CBT models on the ImageNet-1K dataset, and finetune them on several downstream datasets.
-The top-1 accuracy on the validation sets is reported in Table~\ref{tab:CBT_tab}.
+We pretrain CBT models on the ImageNet-1k dataset, and finetune them on several downstream datasets.
+The top-1 accuracy on validation sets is reported in Table~\ref{tab:CBT_tab}.
 In particular, our CBT-Small achieves comparable top-1 accuracy to ViT-S using only 30\% of the parameters and 40\% of the FLOPs.
-Compared to CRATE models built upon~\cite{Yu:NIPS2023-CRATE}, our CBT models (with convolutional embedding layers) perform remarkably better while using fewer parameters and FLOPs.
+Compared to CRATE models, our CBTs (with convolutional embedding layers) perform remarkably better while using fewer parameters and FLOPs.

-We also conduct fair comparisons across different attention mechanisms, which can be regarded as variants of CBSA, and report the results as in Table~\ref{tab:fair_comp}.
+We also conduct a set of fair comparisons across different attention mechanisms, which can be regarded as variants of CBSA, and report the results in Table~\ref{tab:fair_comp}.
 In this setting, our CBT models remain competitive with CRATE while computing significantly fewer pairwise similarities.
-These results confirm that, from MSSA to CBSA and then to TSSA, the number of pairwise similarity computations decreases at the cost of some performance.
-Throughput comparisons on high-resolution images ($512 \times 512$) are presented in Table~\ref{tab:wall-clock}, showing that our method consistently achieves superior training and inference efficiency.
+These results confirm that, from MSSA to CBSA and then to TSSA, the number of pairwise similarity computations decreases at the cost of performance sacrifice.
+In addition, we present the throughput comparisons on high-resolution images (\eg, $512 \times 512$) in Table~\ref{tab:wall-clock} (Appendix~\ref{app:exp-details}), showing that our methods consistently achieves superior training and inference efficiency.

-To investigate the potential of applying CBSA to large-scale pretraining, we preliminarily finetune ViT models pretrained on ImageNet-21K\footnote{The checkpoint is obtained from the timm~\cite{rw2019timm} library.} by adapting their attention blocks into the CBSA style.
-For comparison, we also adapt them into linear attention, with results shown in \figref{fig:vit-adapt}.
-Although CBSA deviates more from MHSA than linear attention and is consequently harder to adapt from pretrained ViTs, CBSA achieves performance comparable to linear attention with nearly the same FLOPs.
-Moreover, when adapted to Agent Attention, CBSA surpasses linear attention, which has been carefully experimented in \cite{Han:ECCV2024-AgentAttention}.
+To investigate the potential of applying CBSA to large-scale pretraining, we preliminarily finetune ViT models pretrained on ImageNet-21k\footnote{The checkpoint is obtained from the timm~\cite{rw2019timm} library.} by adapting their attention blocks into the CBSA style.
+For comparison, we also adapt them into linear attention.
+Experimental results are shown in \figref{fig:vit-adapt}.
+Although CBSA deviates more from MHSA than linear attention and is consequently harder to adapt from pretrained ViTs, CBSA achieves comparable performance to that of linear attention with nearly the same FLOPs.
+Interestingly, when the contraction step is removed, CBSA surpasses linear attention, which has been extensively investigated in \cite{Han:ECCV2024-AgentAttention}.